Equity Release Pitfalls

 Providers who are members of the ERC must now allow customers to make voluntary partial repayments without an ongoing commitment.

-Since equity release interest accrues and compounds over time, releasing equity when you do not need it is an unnecessary expense.
+Since equity release interest accrues and compounds over time, releasing equity when you do not need it will lead to an unnecessary expense.

 One way to prevent this is to apply for a drawdown equity release plan instead of a lump sum plan.